PeterLenting/MSP3/README.md

 **Footer** - The footer shows links to the social media accounts of Chasing Jack Kerouac.
 The links are empty now, since there are no social-accounts yet.

-**Current Date** - Sets the date of the post.
+**Form-Current Date** - Sets the date of the post.
 Read only and will update when the post is edited.

-**City** - The City the experience the user had took place in.
+**Form-City** - The city the experience the user had took place in.

-**Location** - The specific location the experience the user had took place in.
+**Form-Location** - The specific location the experience the user had took place in.

-**Date of experience** - The date on which the user had his experience.
+**Form-Date of experience** - The date on which the user had his experience.

-**My name** - The name of the user.
+**Form-My name** - The name of the user.

-**Part of the book** - The part of On the Road in which Jack Kerouac writes about the location (1-4).
+**Form-Part of the book** - The part of On the Road in which Jack Kerouac writes about the location (1-4).

-**Chapter of the book** - The chapter of On the Road in which Jack Kerouac writes about the location (1-14).
+**Form-Chapter of the book** - The chapter of On the Road in which Jack Kerouac writes about the location (1-14).

-**Quote in Book** - A quote from On the Road in which Jack Kerouac tells about the location.
+**Form-Quote in Book** - A quote from On the Road in which Jack Kerouac tells about the location.

-**My experience** - A description of the experience the user had on the specific location.
+**Form-My experience** - A description of the experience the user had on the specific location.

 ### Features left to implement

 1. Add Photo’s

 It would be nice for the user to be able to add a photo to their post.
 That way they can show what the place they visited, actually looked like at that moment.
 The photo would off course also be shown on the website.

 2. Log in

 In the current condition of the webpage anyone can make changes to all the posts.
 Off course it would be really nice to give people the option to make an account and make them log in before they can write, update and delete their post.

 3. Search

 By making it possible for users to search, they could just look at the places they are really interested in.
 In the future, when more posts are made, such a function would really add value to the site.

 4. Give likes or thumbs up

 It would be nice if users where able to let other users know whether they like the post someone made.
 That way people would know their work was appreciated and other visitors would know which posts are most popular.

 5. Add social media accounts

 The links in the footer to the social media accounts of Chasing Jack Kerouac are empty for know, since there are no accounts.
-These accounts could really add to the interaction of the community of Kerouac-fans and helps them share their post.
+These accounts could really add to the interaction of the community of Kerouac-fans and help them share their post.

 ## Technologies used
 •	HTML, CSS, JavaScript, Python